odtu/EE463/Project-1/evaluation.md

 - You will complete the project in pairs.
 - You will be assigned a private GitHub repo with your project partner.
 Each partner is required to contribute to the work.
 - This project is to be completed using PSIM.
-- At the end of the project, you are required to submit a project report as well as your simulation files.
+- At the end of the project, you are required to submit a project report (in PDF) as well as your simulation files.
 - Reports will be checked using Turnitin, and copying will not be tolerated.
 - No reports and commits will be accepted after the deadline.